kirillsheva/DBproject/README.md

+# About:
-# a simple web store with authentication & db
+a simple web store with authentication & db